 The list of Sony A7 cameras could quickly get confusing, so let's clarify it a little.
 There are essentially three models.
 The regular A7 is an affordable general purpose model with 24 million pixels; the A7R is a high-resolution model originally launched with 36 million pixels, but then with 42 million and now 61 million.
 The A7S was a 12-megapixel video-centric model and the first to offer 4K video, but unless we see a new Sony A7S Mark III quite soon, we must assume that this line had ended.

-The Sony A7 is now up to the Mark III version, while the Sony A7R is up to Mark IV. you can still buy the original Sony A7 and later A7 Mark II at heavily discounted prices, and while the original Sony A7R is now hard to find new, the A7R Mark II and A7R Mark III are still available.
+The Sony A7 is now up to the Mark III version, while the Sony A7R is up to Mark IV.
+The original Sony A7 is quite hard to find now, but the later A7 Mark II can now be found at heavily discounted prices.
+Likewise, the original Sony A7R has all but disappeared, but the far superior A7R Mark II and A7R Mark III are still available.

 The A7 series and A7R series cameras both appear in our list of the best Sony cameras to buy today, not to mention the best mirrorless cameras generally.
-The A7R Mark IV is also one of the best cameras for professionals, while the A7 heads our list of the cheapest full frame cameras you can buy today.
+The A7R Mark IV is also one of the best cameras for professionals, while the A7 II is moving up our list of the cheapest full frame cameras you can buy today.

 Sensor: 42.4 million effective pixel full-frame (35.9 x 24mm) Exmor R CMOS

 Viewfinder: 2,359,296-dot OLED